 DeJarnette, A., & González, G. (2015) Teachers' and students' Negotiation moves when teachers scaffold group work Cognition and Instruction 33 (1), 1-45

 González, G., DeJarnette, A., & Deal, J. (2014) Assessing and using students’ prior knowledge in problem-based instruction New England Mathematics Journal XLVI link >

 DeJarnette, A., Dao, J., & González, G. (2014) Promoting small-group discussions Mathematics Teaching in the Middle School 19 (7), 414-419

-Deal, J., & González, G. (2017) Developing teachers’ professional knowledge using video when engaging in the lesson revision process.
+Deal, J., & González, G. (2017) Developing teachers’ professional knowledge when combining video clubs with lesson study.
 National Council of Teachers of Mathematics Annual Perspectives in Mathematics Education 2017: Reflective and Collaborative Practices to Improve Mathematics Teaching National Council of Teachers of Mathematics: Reston, VA

 DeJarnette, A., Rosado-Lausell, S., & González, G. (2015) Shadow puppets: Exploring a context for similarity and dilations Mathematics Teacher 109 (1), 20-27

 Herbst, P., Chen, C., Weiss, M., González, G., Nachlieli, T., Hamlin, M., & Brach, C. (2009) “Doing proofs” in geometry classrooms.
 Teaching and learning proof across the grades: A K-16 perspective Routledge: New York

 González, G. (2015) The use of linguistic resources by mathematics teachers to create analogies Linguistics and Education 30, 81-96 link >